TritonDataCenter/redfish-util/README.md

 	forceoff	Force turn system off
 	forceon		Force turn system on
 	forcereset	Force reset system
+	biossetup	Set next boot to go to BIOS setup mode

 optional: where ARG can be the Redfish System ID defaults to the first system